 Where You Injured When Someone Else Violated A Safety Rule?

-If you were involved in an accident caused by violation of a safety rule, call our office today (402) 558-4900 to schedule a free consultation.
+If you were involved in an accident caused by violation of a safety rule, call our office today (402) 558-4900 to schedule a free personal injury case consultation.
 Our compassionate staff is available to help answer your questions and begin the process of seeking justice in your accident case.
 People who violate safety rules and endanger others should be held accountable for their actions.

 Matthew G. Miller serves clients throughout Eastern Nebraska and parts of Western Iowa including Douglas County, Sarpy County, Lancaster County, and Pottawattamie County, as well as the cities of Omaha, Lincoln, Bellevue, Papillion, Fremont, Blair, Elkhorn, and Council Bluffs.